 A court may make a residential treatment order (RTO) (s 82AA).
 This order can operate for up to five years and requires the person to live in a residential facility and receive treatment.

 The court may request similar information from the DFFH as under section 80 when considering whether to make the order.
 A RTO must only be made if the Secretary of the DFFH has deemed the person suitable for admission to a residential treatment facility and that the required services are available.

 Assistance from the Department of Families, Fairness and Housing

 Transfer from prison to a residential institution

 Before making a security order, the Secretary of the Victorian Government Department of Justice and Community Safety (‘DOJ Secretary’) must be satisfied that it is in the best interests of the person and the community – considering the risks to the person if detained, the appropriateness of residential placement, and the availability of rehabilitation programs (s 166(7)).
 The DOJ Secretary must also have received a statement that the person has an intellectual disability and a treatment plan (s 166(3)).

-Section 166(4) provides for an interim order to assess whether the person has an intellectual disability.
+Section 166(4) of the Disability Act provides for an interim order to assess whether the person has an intellectual disability.

 An authorised program officer must, at regular intervals of not more than 12 months, apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of the treatment plan and security order (s 168).